-The basic principles and guidelines are formulated by the Personnel Policy Committee under the framework of The General Collaboration Committee.
+a trusting cooperation between management and employee representatives presupposes that they handle The basic principles and guidelines are formulated by the Personnel Policy Committee under the framework of The General Collaboration Committee. contribute to the development of the workplace.
 Principles of corporation and consultation are a fundamental part of the so called Danish Model.
-And The University's personnel policy is set out in The PersonnelPolicy Handbook as a result of such consultation.
+And The University's personnel policy is set out in The Personnel consulting employees at the work place.
+Policy Handbook as a result of such consultation.
 It consists of two interrelated parts: Personal Policy at the University of Copenhagen: Basic Principles 2008-2012: and a series of personnel policy guidelines that give more details on the basic principles that apply to areas where the management and employees feel that a specific general policy is required.

-UCPH has several information, consultation and decision-making bodies: HSU, FSU and LSU.

-At every department there is a "DepartmentCouncil" (Institutråd.)
+UCPH has several information, consultation and decision-making bodies: HSU, FSU og LSU.
+At every department there is a "Department Council" (Institutråd.)
 As a new initiative a "Senat" has been launched in order to have a forum to launch ideas and discussion of more principal matters.
 The Senate shall be the organ where staff and students from all faculties can come up with ideas and criticism to senior management.
 A responsive management creates better and more legitimate decisions at the university.